leesaye/project-23-marc-copy/deliverables/D1/planning.md

 2. As a user, I want to be able to easily action follow-ups or outstanding items and set due dates - that means I should be able to tap one button and the message sends.

 3. As a user, I want to be able to capture information simply.
-I want to be prompted to help me understand my relationship, without having to remember specific information or input it directly (example: scoring system, swipeable "yes/no" questions).
+I want to be prompted to help me understand my relationship, without having to remember specific information or input it directly (Example: scoring system, swipeable "yes/no" questions).
 Example: "Do you know Marc's favourite colour? --> Yes/No --> If yes, ask what it is.
-If no, move to next question."
+If no, move to the next question."

 4. As a user, I want to see a prioritized list of people I should follow up with based on relationship strength or recent activity so I can manage my time efficiently.